martinsumner/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 Read repairs will be invoked directly when a user GET request reveals an out-of-date or missing object within the preflist

+{: .note }
 > Although GETs will by default respond to the client on quorum responses, all GET processes continue to all responses have returned or timed out.
-The read repair is then triggered if required, based on all responses ot just the quorum.
+The read repair is then triggered if required, based on all responses not just the quorum.

 Each read repair, will update the `read_repairs` and `read_repairs_total` statistic available [via riak stats](#riak-stats).
 Other stats updates are also made: